apache/jackrabbit-oak/oak-doc/src/site/markdown/features/oak-run-nodestore-connection-options.md

     java -jar oak-run <command> /path/to/segmentstore

-For setups prior to Oak 1.6 (which used older segment support) you would need to pass `--segment` option otherwise connection would fail

 If `--read-write` option is enabled then it must be ensured that target repository is not in use.
 Otherwise oak-run would not be able access the NodeStore.